benjycui/introrx-chinese-edition/introrx.md

 Holy cow.

-I've read two books, one just painted the big picture, while the other dived into how to use the FRP library.
+I've read two books, one just painted the big picture, while the other dived into how to use the Reactive library.
 I ended up learning Reactive Programming the hard way: figuring it out while building with it.
 At my work in [Futurice](https://www.futurice.com) I got to use it in a real project, and had the [support of some colleagues](http://blog.futurice.com/top-7-tips-for-rxjava-on-android) when I ran into troubles.

-The hardest part of the learning journey is **thinking in FRP**.
+The hardest part of the learning journey is **thinking in Reactive**.
 It's a lot about letting go of old imperative and stateful habits of typical programming, and forcing your brain to work in a different paradigm.
-I haven't found any guide on the internet in this aspect, and I think the world deserves a practical tutorial on how to think in FRP, so that you can get started.
+I haven't found any guide on the internet in this aspect, and I think the world deserves a practical tutorial on how to think in Reactive, so that you can get started.
 Library documentation can light your way after that.
 I hope this helps you.

-## "What is Functional Reactive Programming (FRP)?"
+## "What is Reactive Programming?"

 There are plenty of bad explanations and definitions out there on the internet.
-[Wikipedia](https://en.wikipedia.org/wiki/Functional_reactive_programming) is too generic and theoretical as usual.
+[Wikipedia](https://en.wikipedia.org/wiki/Reactive_programming) is too generic and theoretical as usual.
 [Stackoverflow](http://stackoverflow.com/questions/1028250/what-is-functional-reactive-programming)'s canonical answer is obviously not suitable for newcomers.
 [Reactive Manifesto](http://www.reactivemanifesto.org/) sounds like the kind of thing you show to your project manager or the businessmen at your company.
 Microsoft's [Rx terminology](https://rx.codeplex.com/) "Rx = Observables + LINQ + Schedulers" is so heavy and Microsoftish that most of us are left confused.
 Terms like "reactive" and "propagation of change" don't convey anything specifically different to what your typical MV* and favorite language already does.
 Of course my framework views react to the models.
 Of course change is propagated.
 If it wouldn't, nothing would be rendered.

 So let's cut the bullshit.

-#### FRP is programming with asynchronous data streams.
+#### Reactive programming is programming with asynchronous data streams.

 In a way, this isn't anything new.
 Event buses or your typical click events are really an asynchronous event stream, on which you can observe and do some side effects.
-FRP is that idea on steroids.
+Reactive is that idea on steroids.
 You are able to create data streams of anything, not just from click and hover events.
 Streams are cheap and ubiquitous, anything can be a stream: variables, user inputs, properties, caches, data structures, etc. For example, imagine your Twitter feed would be a data stream in the same fashion that click events are.
 You can listen to that stream and react accordingly.

 **On top of that, you are given an amazing toolbox of functions to combine, create and filter any of those streams.** That's where the "functional" magic kicks in.
 A stream can be used as an input to another one.
 Even multiple streams can be used as inputs to another stream.
 You can _merge_ two streams.
 You can _filter_ a stream to get another one that has only those events you are interested in.
 You can _map_ data values from one stream to another new one.

-If streams are so central to FRP, let's take a careful look at them, starting with our familiar "clicks on a button" event stream.
+If streams are so central to Reactive, let's take a careful look at them, starting with our familiar "clicks on a button" event stream.

 ![Click event stream](http://i.imgur.com/cL4MOsS.png)